ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 {{api-catalog}}.
 Where only the hyperlinks to APIs are to be included in the API catalog, then the structure suggested in
 {{api-catalog-example-linkset-bookmarks}} may be followed.
-Where possible the API catalog SHOULD include further metadata per the guidance in {{api-catalog}}, in which case the structure suggested in {{api-catalog-example-linkset}} can be utilised and adapted (ensuring compliance to {{!RFC9264}}) to reflect the nature of the
+Where possible the API catalog should include further metadata per the guidance in {{api-catalog}}, in which case the structure suggested in {{api-catalog-example-linkset}} can be utilised and adapted (ensuring compliance to {{!RFC9264}}) to reflect the nature of the